KANO: Kolmogorov-Arnold Neural Operator: Use of Large Language Model

 with learnable spectral block-diagonal multiplier $\mat{R}(\bm{\xi})$, parametrized linear transformation $\mat{W}$, and point-wise nonlinear activation $\sigma$.
 FNO is comprised of iterative $\ten L_{\text{ {FNO}}}$ between lift-up ($\ten P$) and projection ($\ten Q$) networks:

-In the perspective of the operator network formulation~\eqref{eq:operator_network}~\citep{deeponeterror}, FNO hard-codes its encoder $\ten{E}_m$ as $\ten{F}_m$ and reconstructor $\ten{R}_{m}$ as $\ten{F}_m^{-1}$, then learns the latent map $\mat{T}$ by its iterative layers of parametrized linear kernels interleaved by non-linear activations, with its universal approximation guaranteed for an arbitrary non-linear operator~\citep{uatfno,recentfno1}.
+In the perspective of the operator network formulation (\ref{eq:operator_network})~\citep{deeponeterror}, FNO hard-codes its encoder $\ten{E}_m$ as $\ten{F}_m$ and reconstructor $\ten{R}_{m}$ as $\ten{F}_m^{-1}$, then learns the latent map $\mat{T}$ by its iterative layers of parametrized linear kernels interleaved by non-linear activations~\citep{uatfno}.